nomeata/haskell-for-readers/haskell-for-readers.md

 23
 ```

-We observe that to apply a function, we just write the function, followed by the arguments; no parenthesis or commas needed.
-This not only makes for more elegant and less noise code; but there is also a very deep and beautiful reason for this, which we will come to later.
+We observe that to apply a function, we just write the function, followed by the arguments; no parentheses or commas needed.
+This not only makes for more elegant and less noisy code; but there is also a very deep and beautiful reason for this, which we will come to later.

 At this point, surely someone wants to know what happens when we divide by 0:
 ```